whitfin/dep-validate/README.md

 # dep-validate

 dep-validate is a tool used to verify the ranges on your npm dependencies.
-It can be used from the command line, from JavaScript, or from Gulp.
+It can be used from the command line or from JavaScript.
 It's available on npm, so just install it via:

 ```
-# for gulp/node usage
+# for node usage
 $ npm install --save-dev dep-validate

 # for command line usage